anna099/hegel/individuality/3-giving.md

 can devise necessary moral laws -- *laws of nature*, perhaps -- simply through abstract rational thought.
 Such laws always collapse, Hegel will argue, because in aiming for *necessity* they fail to incorporate the *contingency* that runs throughout diverse individuals in ethical life.
-Just like in *Sensuous Certainty*, Hegel is here demonstrating that immediate claims to truth amount to very little.
+Just like in sensuous certainty, Hegel is here demonstrating that immediate claims to truth amount to very little.

 The first attempt at an immediately valid law is: 'everyone ought to speak the truth.'[^54] An instruction that is so succinct almost instantly requires